faulty-teen/lightshot-scraper/README.md

 ## 🕹️ Connect to Discord
 Once an image is verified, it sends the result to a Discord webhook on your server.
 If you're not sure how to set it up, you can check this guide here.

 1. Copy your webhook URL from Discord.
+[How to make a discord webhook](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks)
 2. Paste it in the config file:
     ```python
     WEBHOOK_URL = 'WEBHOOK URL'